 Color State Description

 Green On Device is operational.

-Flashing Initial rebooting stage.
-Software upgrade (.cmp file) in process (currently supported only by Software Version 6.8).
+Flashing Initial rebooting stage.Software upgrade (.cmp file) in process (currently supported only by Software Version 6.8).

 Red On Boot failure.

 - Off Advanced rebooting stage.

-3.3 Rear Panel Description
+Rear Panel Description

-The device's rear panel is shown in the figure below and described in the subsequent table.
+The device's rear panel is shown in the following figure and described in the subsequent table.